example42/psick/docs/workflow.md

 ### Setup of the control-repo

-You can follow alternative approaches on how to play or work with this control repo, eventuallt with the intention to customise it for your own use.
+You can follow alternative approaches on how to play or work with this control repo, eventually with the intention to customise it for your own use.

 #### Just playing around